 - Determining the PFEs for a watershed versus a point, which is what we’ve been talking about thus far, is a critical last step before handing off the PFEs to a hydrologist.
 The process for translating point PFEs to watershed PFEs is highly complex and the subject of a future blog.

-Buried in the details of the RFA approach are robust statistical relationships that support the computation of PFEs out to 1 in 500,000.
-It is critically important to understand that these statistical analyses are not an expression of over-confidence in the statistical approach, but rather to make comparisons with PMP and to assess the behavior of the frequency curves and uncertainty for dam safety.
-As economics and risk play more into the design and operation of critical infrastructure, there is great interest in knowing how rare PMP is; our studies have found the AEPs associated with PMP range from 10E-3 to 10E-10, which represents a huge range and equates to significantly different hydrologic risks and economics.
-The RFA approach can adequately demonstrate the rarity of PMP, thereby providing regulators a more comfortable, objective sense of massive floods or the the Probable Maximum Flood (PMF) at dams or nuclear power plants.
-If the PMP is questionably conservative (e.g., too high), an RFA provides a sound, objective and economically viable solution for selecting an acceptable degree of risk (i.e., selecting an appropriate AEP) and comparison to PMP for design and operation.
+Buried in the details of a regional frequency analysis (RFA) are robust statistical relationships and storm analysis methods that support the computation of precipitation frequency estimates out to 1 in 500,000.
+The approach essentially trades space for time – in other words, we use a large sample of storm events across a region which equates to a much longer equivalent period of record versus the actual elapsed time.
+It is critically important to understand that these statistical analyses are not an expression of over-confidence in the statistical approach, but rather to make comparisons with probable maximum precipitation (PMP) and to assess the behavior of the frequency curves and uncertainty for dam safety and nuclear power facilities.
+As economics and risk play more into the design and operation of critical infrastructure, there is great interest in knowing the rarity and uncertainties of precipitation.
+Today’s RFA approaches can adequately demonstrate the rarity of very extreme precipitation, thereby providing regulators a more comfortable, objective sense of massive floods at dams or nuclear power plants.
+Instead of designing and operating to a single deterministic rainfall value (e.g. the Probable Maximum Precipitation or PMP), a RFA provides a sound, objective and economically viable solution for selecting an acceptable degree of risk (i.e., selecting an appropriate AEP).
 The expense of conducting an RFA and subsequent hydrologic analysis is considerably less than the physical modification of a dam or nuclear power plant which can soar into the billions of dollars.

-As a side note, AEPs of seismic activity (earthquakes) are often estimated in a manner similar to AEPs as precipitation via RFA, but on far less data.
-Point is, although AEPs of 10E-3 to 10E-10 of precipitation and earthquakes are hard to fathom, they are routinely calculated for evaluating the risk of critical infrastructure; this concept is collectively known as Risk Informed Decision Making.
+As a side note, AEPs of seismic activity (earthquakes) are often estimated in a manner similar to AEPs as precipitation via RFA, but with far less data.
+Point is, although AEPs of 10E-3 to 10E-10 of precipitation and earthquakes are hard to fathom, they are routinely calculated for evaluating the risk of critical infrastructure; this concept is collectively known as Risk Informed Decision Making or RIDM.

 The Ultimate Goal